aptech/docs/docs/CR-gradpgradcplx.rst

         endp;
     :type &f: TODO

-    :param x0: Kx1 vector of points at which to compute gradient.
+    :param x0:
-    :type x0: TODO
+    :type x0: Kx1 vector of points at which to compute gradient

     :returns: g (*TODO*), NxK matrix containing the gradients of f with respect to the variable x at x0.